dvelton/differential-codebase-privacy/README.md

 ## Project Status: A Thought Experiment

-This repository contains a `vibe coded` proof-of-concept.
-It is **not** a mathematically rigorous, production-ready implementation of Differential Privacy.
-Rather, it is a thought experiment designed to explore how these powerful privacy-preserving concepts can be translated to the domain of software engineering.
+This repo contains a proof-of-concept.
+It is not a mathematically rigorous, production-ready implementation of Differential Privacy.
+It's a thought experiment designed to explore how privacy-preserving concepts can be translated to the domain of software engineering.

 ---